OmkarKillarikar/MojoDiet/README.md

       * List of all dishes added by admin.
       * Service wont be available if dishes are less than 7.
     * Plan Your Diet:
-      * Week displayed from upcoming monday with option select dish for each day.
+      * Week displayed from upcoming monday with option to select dish for each day.
       * One dish can allocated only one of the days.
-      * User can delete selected dish
+      * User can delete selected dish.
       * Total amount shown for added dishes.
       * User can save Diet plan.